abitdodgy/words_counted/README.md

 * Customisable criteria.
 Pass in your own regexp rules to split strings if you prefer.
 The default regexp has two features:
   * Filters special characters but respects hyphens and apostrophes.
   * Plays nicely with diacritics (UTF and unicode characters): "São Paulo" is treated as `["São", "Paulo"]` and not `["S", "", "o", "Paulo"]`.
+* Pass in a file path instead of a string.
+WordsCounted opens and reads files.

 See usage instructions for details on each feature.